Skipped64-inf/katacoda-scenarios/influxDB-first-steps/step2.md

 The bucket, that was created while making the docker container, is already selected.
 From the different options below, select "System" and press continue at the bottom.

 Leave everything as is and click "Create and Verify".

+Before finishing the configuration, two lines of code will be displayed.
+Copy the first line to clipboard and head back to the "Terminal" Tab.